SanjanaSuryadevara/Gemini_AI_Assistant/README.md

-# 🤖 Google Gemini Clone
+# 🤖 Google Gemini AI Assistant

 A modern AI chatbot web application inspired by **Google Gemini**, built using **HTML, CSS, and JavaScript**.
 The project provides an intuitive conversational interface where users can interact with an AI assistant through a clean, responsive, and user-friendly design.